alan-turing-institute/alexa-room-finder/docs/room-finder.md

 # The Alexa SDK API

-This brief section is intended to help you use the Alexa SDK Node Module without understanding the whole backend.
+This brief section is intended to help you use the Alexa SDK Node Module without understanding exactly what's up under the hood.
 First, do check out Amazon's basic [SDK documentation](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
 You will also likely need the context of the overall [Alexa documentation.](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide).
-If you want to know how the backend works check out my backend documentation.
+If you want to know how the SDK works on the backend check out my alexa-sdk documentation.

 To just summarize their documentation, the Alexa SDK works on an 'listener' system, where it sets up a handler (which is actually an extension of a Node [EventEmitter](https://nodejs.org/api/events.html)) that listens for particular events, then 'emits' other events in response.
 You set up the intents to listen for, then emit an event in response.
 They have a preregistered set of listeners (`':tell'`, `':ask'`, `':askWithCard'`, `':tellWithCard'`, `':tellWithLinkAccountCard'`, `':askWithLinkAccountCard'`, `':responseReady'`, `':saveState'`, and `':saveStateError'`) that you can emit to.
-These will push the parameters you give them to Alexa, and sort all the other values for you.
+These will push the parameters you give them to Alexa, and sort the rest of the response object for you.
 It will only work in AWS Lambda.

 Now some details that I think are poorly covered by documentation.